Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Introduction

 \subsection{Related work}

-\paragraph{Canonical view about consensus errors} The prevailing view in decentralized training is that models should approximate centralized training as closely as possible.
-To mitigate discrepancies among local models caused by weakly connected networks, prior work has focused on tracking global information \cite{wang2019slowmo, pu2021distributed, yuan2021decentlam, takezawa2022momentum}, enhancing communication topologies to improve convergence rates \cite{ying2021exponential, zhu2022topology, takezawa2023beyond}, and more.
-In addition, several theoretical studies \cite{zhu2022topology, alghunaim2022unified} establish a theoretical connection between the connectivity of decentralized communication topologies and both convergence and generalization, demonstrating that weaker connectivity results in poorer outcomes on both fronts.
-In contrast, we demonstrate the potential advantages of the consensus error by identifying its correlation with the dominant Hessian subspace, and we propose DSGD-AC in which consensus errors can, in practice, outperform SGD in deep learning tasks.
+\paragraph{Canonical view of consensus errors} The prevailing view in decentralized training is that models should minimize the consensus errors and approximate centralized training as closely as possible.
+To mitigate discrepancies among local models caused by weakly connected networks, prior work has focused on tracking global information \citep{wang2019slowmo, pu2021distributed, yuan2021decentlam, takezawa2022momentum}, enhancing communication topologies to improve convergence rates \citep{ying2021exponential, zhu2022topology, takezawa2023beyond}, and more.
+In addition, several theoretical studies \citep{zhu2022topology, alghunaim2022unified} establish a theoretical connection between the connectivity of decentralized communication topologies and both convergence and generalization, demonstrating that weaker connectivity results in poorer outcomes on both fronts.
+In contrast, we demonstrate the constructive role of consensus errors by showing that controlled disagreement can induce a meaningful Hessian-weighted loss-envelope penalty, and we propose DSGD-AC as a practical way to exploit this effect in deep learning tasks.

-\paragraph{Explorations beyond the canonical view} While the canonical perspective dominates, research into the potential benefits of consensus errors remains sparse. \cite{kong2021consensus} empirically identified error thresholds and noted advantages in specific training phases; however, they did not explore regimes where errors exceed those of ring-topology DSGD, and their control scheme showed limited gains. \cite{zhu2023decentralized} offers a novel interpretation, framing consensus errors in DSGD as random perturbations around the global average, which are asymptotically equivalent to average-direction SAM \cite{bisla2022low}.
-Our work further identifies the intrinsic curvature-related property of the consensus errors, and, by proposing DSGD-AC, empirically demonstrates the superior potential of decentralized training over centralized training without being limited to the large-batch setting.
+\paragraph{Explorations beyond the canonical view} Since the canonical perspective dominates, research into the potential benefits of consensus errors remains sparse. \cite{kong2021consensus} empirically identified error thresholds and noted advantages in specific training phases; however, they did not explore regimes where errors exceed those of ring-topology DSGD, and their control scheme showed limited gains. \cite{zhu2023decentralized} offers a novel interpretation, framing consensus errors in DSGD as random perturbations around the global average, which are asymptotically equivalent to average-direction SAM \citep{bisla2022low}.
+Our work further identifies how the magnitude and Hessian-weighted effect of consensus errors are shaped by gradient noise and curvature-dependent damping, and, by proposing DSGD-AC, shows how decentralized training can use disagreement constructively beyond the large-batch setting.